Jose Altuve Player Props: Astros vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in the league.
+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in MLB.

-- The Orioles' 4.04 team ERA ranks 13th across all league pitching staffs.
+- The Orioles have the 13th-ranked team ERA among all league pitching staffs (4.07).

-- Orioles pitchers combine to give up 125 home runs (1.1 per game), the eighth-fewest in baseball.
+- Orioles pitchers combine to allow the eighth-fewest home runs in baseball (126 total, 1.1 per game).

-- The right-hander's last time out came on Wednesday against the Toronto Blue Jays, when he tossed 5 2/3 innings, surrendering three earned runs while giving up two hits.
+- In his last appearance on Thursday against the Toronto Blue Jays, the righty tossed six innings, allowing one earned run while surrendering four hits.

-- The 23-year-old has put up a 6.09 ERA and 10.1 strikeouts per nine innings across 14 games this season, while giving up a batting average of .271 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.